CraveSmart Emblem CraveSmart

 4. Pour the wet mixture into the dry ingredients and fold until a thick brownie batter forms.

-5. Spread the batter into the lined pan.
+5. Spread the batter evenly into the lined pan.
 Add chocolate chips on top if using.

 6. Bake for 12 to 15 minutes, depending on how fudgy you want the center.